12+ no-sew DIY Christmas pillows to make with covers and stencils!

 5. Load stencil brush with paint, then remove most paint onto a rag until your brush feels dry.

-6. Stencil images by tapping or swirling the brush over the stencil surface.
+6. Stencil images by tapping the brush onto the fabric.

 Learn more about how to stencil in THIS POST.